Cellulite

 Cellulite (/ˈsɛljəlaɪt/) or gynoid lipodystrophy (GLD) is the herniation of subcutaneous fat within fibrous connective tissue that manifests as skin dimpling and nodularity, often on the pelvic region (specifically the buttocks), lower limbs, and abdomen.
 Cellulite occurs in most postpubescent females.
 A review gives a prevalence of 85–98% of women of European descent, but it is considerably less common in women of East Asian descent.
 It is believed to be physiological rather than pathological.
 It can result from a complex combination of factors, including diet, sedentary lifestyle, hormonal balance, or heredity, among others.
+It is not specific to females, but it is more common in females than in males.

 Causes

 The causes of cellulite include changes in metabolism, physiology, diet and exercise habits, obesity, alteration of connective tissue structure, hormonal factors, genetic factors, the microcirculatory system, the extracellular matrix, and subtle inflammatory alterations.

 Hormonal factors

 Hormones play a dominant role in the formation of cellulite.
 Estrogen is thought to be an important hormone in the development of cellulite, and it has been proposed that an imbalance of estrogen relative to progesterone may be associated with cellulite.
 However, there has been no reliable clinical evidence to support the claim that estrogen levels are linked to cellulite, and many women with elevated estrogen levels do not get cellulite.
 Other hormones—including insulin, the catecholamines adrenaline, cortisol and noradrenaline, thyroid hormones, and prolactin—are believed to participate in the development of cellulite.